Business-Bonder/business-bonder.github.io/index.md

 This project, upon completion, will offer students of the University of Hawaii at Manoa a platform for accessing internship and job opportunities from local and non-local companies.
 The platform would connect students with companies seeking to recruit talent from the University of Manoa, offering detailed company profiles, customized matching, and a user-friendly interface.

 ## User Guide
-This section provides a walkthrough of Business Bonder interface and its capabilities.
-As we are still in the planning stages, this section currently consists of mockup pages that we plan on incorporating into our final application.
+This section offers a preview of the Business Bonder interface and its functionalities.
+While the project is in its planning phase, this section showcases mockup pages intended for integration into the final application.

 ### Landing Page